Guides

 1. Sustainability & Eco-Friendly Living

-• Monetization Opportunities: Partner with sustainable brands for sponsored content; sell e-books or courses on eco-friendly living; offer Patreon exclusives (e.g. live Q&As on going green).
-Successful sustainability influencers like Aditi Mayer (slow fashion advocate) show that aligning with this niche can also attract brand sponsorships that share the same eco-values.
+• Monetization Opportunities: Partner with sustainable brands for sponsored content, sell e-books or courses on eco-friendly living, and offer Patreon exclusives such as live Q&As on going green.
+Successful sustainability influencers like Aditi Mayer, a slow fashion advocate, show that this niche can attract sponsorships from brands that share the same eco-values.

 2. Health, Wellness & Fitness